jonahsandersgaming/mee6/README.md

 (To exit, press Control-X, then Y then Enter.)

-#Selfhosting - Running the bot!
+# Running Mee6

 To smooth out the booting process, I recommend rebooting your machine at this point.

+Login as `root` on boot:
+sudo -i
-To start the bot, go to your mee6 repo location (should be a folder called mee6), and do:
+Then start the bot, go to your mee6 repo location:
->cd mee6/chat-bot/ && python3 bot.py
+>cd ~/mee6/chat-bot/ && python3 bot.py

-Open another instance of Terminal, navigate to the mee6 folder, and execute this python file to start the website:
+Open another instance of Terminal (login as root there too), navigate to the mee6 folder, and execute this python file to start the website:
->cd mee6/website/ && python3 app.py
+>cd ~/mee6/website/ && python3 app.py

 Do note that you may have to reboot after closing the website so that it works again, as python does not automatically unbind fron the domain.

-#Conclusion
+# Conclusion

 Sadly, I am unable to find enough source code to make everything work, but I do my best!